 FIELD DESCRIPTION Node-Lnk This is the node index number and link type.
 Link types are: PPP, ENET, 1483.
 Status This shows the status of the remote node.
 TxPkts The number of transmitted packets to this remote node.
 RxPkts The number of received packets from this remote node.
 Errors The number of error packets on this connection.
 Tx B/s This shows the transmission rate in bytes per second.
 Rx B/s This shows the receiving rate in bytes per second.
 Up Time This is the time this channel has been connected to the current remote node.
+My WAN IP (from ISP) This is the IP address of the ISP remote node.
 Ethernet This shows statistics for the LAN.
 Status This shows the current status of the LAN.
-Tx Pkts This is the number of transmitted packets to the LAN.

-FIELD DESCRIPTION Rx Pkts This is the number of received packets from the LAN.
+FIELD DESCRIPTION Tx Pkts This is the number of transmitted packets to the LAN.
+Rx Pkts This is the number of received packets from the LAN.
 Collision This is the number of collisions.
 WAN This shows statistics for the WAN.
-Line Status This shows the current status of the xDSL line which can be Up or Down.
+Line Status This shows the current status of the xDSL line, which can be Up or Down.
 Upstream Speed This shows the upstream transfer rate in kbps.
 Downstream Speed This shows the downstream transfer rate in kbps.
 CPU Load This specifies the percentage of CPU utilization.

-Table 19-1 Menu 24.1 System Maintenance : Status
+Table 24-1 Menu 24.1 System Maintenance : Status

-19.3 System Information
+24.2 System Information

-To get to the System Information :
+To get to the System Information:

 - Step 1.
-Enter 24 in the main menu to display Menu 24 System Maintenance. - Step 2.
-Enter 2 to display Menu 24.2 System Information. - Step 3.
+Enter 24 to display Menu 24 System Maintenance. - Step 2.
+Enter 2 to display Menu 24.2 System Information and Console Port Speed. - Step 3.
 From this menu you have two choices as shown in the next figure:

-'''

-Menu 24.2 - System Information and Console Port Speed
+''' Menu 24.2 - System Information and Console Port Speed

-1. System Information

-2. Console Port Speed
+1. System Information 2.
+Console Port Speed

-Please enter selection:
+Please enter selection: '''

-'''

-Figure 19-3 Menu 24.2 System Information and Console Port Speed
+Figure 24-3 Menu 24.2 System Information and Console Port Speed